Modelling in biology

 London Institute Symposia are small research and technology conferences for up to 40 people that take place in the Institute.
 Symposia can last from a few hours to a few days, with attendees ranging from academic researchers to industry practitioners to the defence community.

 Dr Mark Kotter is a stem cell biologist and neurosurgeon at Cambridge and the founder and CEO of Bit.Bio.
 The cell coding company’s mission is the efficient and consistent reprogramming of human cells to standardise biomedical research, enable drug discovery and develop next-generation cell therapies.

 Alexander Mozeika has an MSc in neural networks and a PhD in applied mathematics from KCL.
 He is a LIMS and KCL postdoc working on high-dimensional statistics and modelling the adaptive immune response.
 His research is in information theory, statistics and statistical physics.

-Dr Thomas Fink is Director of the London Institute for Mathematical Sciences and Charge de Recherche in the French CNRS.
-He studied at Caltech, Cambridge and Ecole Normale.
-He works in statistical physics, combinatorics, the foundations of AI and the mathematics of innovation.
+Dr Thomas Fink is the director of the London Institute for Mathematical Sciences.
+He studied at Caltech, Cambridge and Ecole Normale and is Charge de Recherche in the French CNRS.
+He works in statistical physics, biological modelling, combinatorics and the mathematics of innovation.

 Ton Coolen is a Fellow of the London Institute and Professor of Applied Mathematics at King’s College London.
 He develops new mathematical methods for the study of heterogeneous many-variable systems and non-equilibrium processes in physics, biology and computer science.